Updated: Sep 22

-Tired of asking taxi drivers or at the corner kiosks?
-Here is your transportation 2021 Chania guide.
+Tired of asking the taxi drivers or at the corner kiosks?
+Here is your Chania transportation guide.

 As the time passes on, the distinction between being a traveller or being a tourist in a foreign country is becoming more & more clear in my mind.

 Having been an international traveller myself since the times when smart phones & wifi were not an option, slowly but consistently I have created my own traveller status.

 A status that has nothing to do with the money that will be spent in each visiting destination.
 It is more about having daily experiences that you might carry back home.

 Like when you're, trying to communicate with people that have different culture or language, using their means of transportation, tasting their local flavours, discovering their cafés & restaurants, watching the local sports team or trying to understand the local newspaper.

 With this in mind, connecting all the above with our beautiful city of Chania, we have created a handy guide of Chania Travellers’ Information; the ways to get around Chania & some local unwritten rules.